Haunting Photos of London Murder Scenes

 Murders happen everywhere.
-In homes, in parks, in office blocks, outside the Foot Locker on Oxford Street.
-However, once the police and forensics teams have been in and out – once the murder has had its mention in the local press – we tend to forget that anything ever happened there.
+In homes, in parks, in office buildings, outside the Foot Locker on Oxford Street.
+However, once the police and forensics teams have been in and out—once the murder has had its mention in the local press—we tend to forget that anything ever happened there.
 Which is odd, because for a week or two, the meaning of the place changes immeasurably.
 It becomes the scene of something horrific, something that should taint that place for years.
 But it rarely does.
 Time moves on and the place becomes insignificant again, an anonymous building on an anonymous street.

-Mexican-born, London-based photographer Antonio Olmos spent two years documenting these places for his project “The Landscape of Murder”.
-A book of the same name was released a couple of years ago, but the work is currently getting another airing in the exhibition space at London’s Rich Mix cinema.
-I saw the photos there for the first time last weekend and instantly wanted to talk to Antonio about them, so that’s what I did.

 Videos by VICE